Len Johnson (boxer): Johnson vs Rouquet, Kid Lewis

 On 12 October 1925, Johnson was scheduled to face Georges Rouquet at The Ring, however, the bout was cancelled due to Johnson contracting the flu, with Charlie Ring taking Johnson's place.
 On 8 November, Reynold's News wrote a piece stating the Rouquet's display against Ring was so impressive that may of the best judges felt that Johnson's illness may have been a fortuitous circumstance.
 On 9 November 1925, Johnson beat Rouquet on points, after fifteen rounds, at the Blackfriars Ring.
 Johnson was by far the superior boxer, and possessed physical advantages in height and reach.
 Rouquet endeavoured to force the close work, but was steadied by a left to the jaw in the first round, with Johnson having the better exchanges.
 In the eighth round, Rouquet was very aggressive, and sent frequent deliveries to the mouth, causing Johnson's lower lip to swell badly.
 Rouquet fought hard for a knock-out punch in the closing rounds, but Johnson was always ready to damage him severely with a left upper cut.

 A year prior, on 23 February 1924, The Sportsman reported that Johnson and former middleweight world champion Ted "Kid" Lewis were originally scheduled to meet at the Belle Vue Gardens in Manchester on 3 March.
 On 7 October 1925, The Westminster Gazette announced that Johnson was matched with Kid Lewis for 26 November.
 The event was a fifteen-round contest at the 160 pound limit at King's Hall, Manchester.
 Boxers such as Tommy Burns, Roland Todd, and Jimmy Wilde would all be in attendance.
 The bout represented a contrast of styles, with the uncanny boxing skill of Johnson up against the experience and in-fighting of Kid Lewis.
-Opinions on the fight were mixed, although in general more pundits favoured Johnson, as some doubted Kid Lewis would break though Johnson's "rare defence".
+Opinions on the fight were mixed, although in general more pundits favoured Johnson, as some doubted Kid Lewis would break through Johnson's "rare defence".
 The undercard contained Phil Scott and Charlie Ring's three-round exhibition, and Albert Marchant's encounter with featherweight champion Johnny Curley.